goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 ## Running

-Now that the backend and frontend have been setup and built, you can start authentik by running `make run`. authentik should now be accessible at `http://localhost:9000`.
+Now that the backend and frontend have been setup and built, you can start authentik by running `ak server`. authentik should now be accessible at `http://localhost:9000`.